 She went on telling me about what to do next, and some bodily changes to observe, but I honestly was not in the right frame of mind to listen, nor did I have any capacity to do so.
 I was completely shocked and devastated.
 It seemed so unreal.

 I could only cry.
-I held my pillows close, and just burst into tears.
+Holding my pillows close, I just burst into tears.

 Bren cried too.